Espyo/Pikifen/contributing.md

 ## Suggesting features or improvements

 If you have any feedback, suggestions, or ideas, feel free to open a [GitHub issue](https://github.com/Espyo/Pikifen/issues) with them.
 Though the easiest and most direct way is to just tell me about it on the [Discord server](https://discord.gg/qbhz4u3).
-No need to be formal with these suggestions, but check `source/documents/todo.txt` to make sure it's not already there, and also please let me know why you think _Pikifen_ would be better with them.
+No need to be formal with these suggestions, but check `source/documents/todo.txt` to make sure it's not already there, and also please let me know why you think _Pikifen_ would be better with them &ndash; some features aren't such a good idea when you think about it twice!

 ## Contributing with code